Anti-Social Behaviour Case Review

 The ASB Case Review – published information

-During the period October 2020– October 2021, the Safer Colchester Partnership received two requests for a Case Review.
-Both cases met the criteria and a review was conducted.
+During the period October 2022– October 2023, the Safer Colchester Partnership received 11 requests for a Case Review.
+Six of these cases met the criteria and a review was conducted.